yoshimalaise/CodeCouch/README.md

 `java -jar target/mytodo-1.0-SNAPSHOT.jar`

-You can package the jar by running the following command (see https://github.com/dante-biase/jar2app) `jar2app CodeCouch.jar -i CodeCouchLogo.icns -n CodeCouch`
+You can package the jar as a mac app by running the following command (see https://github.com/dante-biase/jar2app) `jar2app CodeCouch.jar -i CodeCouchLogo.icns -n CodeCouch`

+For cross platform packaging see: https://github.com/libgdx/packr/ The jar is placed in the packager subdirectory, from that directory use the following command `java -jar packr.jar mac-arm-packr-config.json`

 ## Project structure